kevinveenbirkenbach/cymais/roles/util-desk-browser/README.md

 ## Overview

-The **util-desk-browser** role orchestrates the deployment of two specialized roles: **util-desk-browser-chromium** and **util-desk-browser-firefox**.
+The **util-desk-browser** role orchestrates the deployment of two specialized roles: **desk-chromium** and **desk-firefox**.
 By executing both roles, it provides a unified solution for browser management, making it easier to maintain a secure and consistent browsing environment across your systems.

 ## Purpose